 HubSpot on the other hand is very intuitive and has only one frontend to manage both the Sales and Marketing solutions.
 It's easy to set up for anyone with a bit of a digital background (as opposed to a technical one) and HubSpot have a services function that can help with the technical requirements.
 They're very responsive to support requests too, which makes a big and positive difference to the whole experience.

 HubSpot is a specialist and has a limited offering.
-They do sales and marketing, and they do it bloody well.
-They are expensive though, and because they don’t offer everything a business needs, there will be additional costs for software (Accounting, etc.).
-HubSpot does however offer a lot of integration with other applications and can be connected through Zapier if an integration doesn’t already exist.
+They do sales and marketing (at the time of writing this anyway), and they do it bloody well.
+They are expensive though, and because they don't offer everything a business needs, there will be additional costs for software (Accounting, etc.).
+HubSpot does however offer a lot of integration with other applications and can be connected through Zapier if an integration doesn't already exist.
 You can therefore mix and match applications and connect them to a certain extent.

 Zoho on the other hand offer just about everything, so the integration options are great, and for the price they ask, it can seem too good to be true - and it probably is.
 They are a bit of a jack of all trades, and if you do end up using all of their modules, you will find yourself completely locked in to their systems.
 If you decide to pick only some of their suite of solutions though, you can easily integrate with third party applications which will give your business more flexibility and choice.